npm/config/README.md

 - `home` The user's home directory, found by looking at `env.HOME` or calling `os.homedir()`.
 - `loaded` A boolean indicating whether or not configs are loaded
+- `valid` A getter that returns `true` if all the config objects are valid.
+  Any data objects that have been modified with `config.set(...)` will be re-evaluated when `config.valid` is read.

 ### `config.load()`